-They help give a healthy start to the permanent teeth (decay and infection in baby teeth can cause dark spots on the permanent teeth developing beneath it).
+They help give a healthy start to the permanent teeth (decay and infection in baby teeth will cause dark spots on the permanent teeth developing beneath it).

 Shedding out of milk teeth and the emergence of permanent teeth is the simultaneous process.

-Here are the few things to do when teeth starts emerging in the kid’s mouth.
+Here are the few things to do once teeth emerge within the kid’s mouth.

-- The primary teeth gradually erupt through the gums during the first 2 and half years.
+The primary teeth gradually erupt through the gums during the first two and a half years.

-- The four front teeth—two upper and two lower—usually erupt first, beginning as early as six months after birth.
-Most children have a full set of primary teeth by the time they are 3 years old.
+The four front teeth—two uppers and 2 lower—usually erupt 1st, starting as early as six months after birth.
+Most kids have a full set of primary teeth by the time they’re three years old.

-- If your infant or toddler needs a comforter between regular feedings or at bedtime, give the child a clean pacifier recommended by your dentist or pediatrician.
+If your kid or toddler wants a comforter between regular feedings or at time of day, give the kid a clean pacifier suggested by your dental practitioner or specialist.

-- Begin brushing your child’s teeth with a little water as soon as the first tooth appears.
+Begin brushing your child’s teeth with a little water as soon as the 1st tooth appears.

-- Supervise tooth brushing to make sure that children older than 2 years use only a pea-sized amount of fluoride toothpaste and avoid swallowing it.
+Supervise tooth brushing to make certain that kids older than two years use ay a pea-sized quantity of fluoride toothpaste and avoid swallowing it.

-- Children should be taught to spit out remaining toothpaste and rinse with water after brushing.
+We should teach kids to spit out remaining toothpaste and rinse with water after brushing.

-- Even before the first tooth is emerging u should wipe the gums with the clean gauge once in a day.
+Even before the first tooth is emerging, we should wipe the gums with the clean gauge once during a day.